fescherer/college-projects/aps/aps-01-desenvolvimento-em-ambiente-web/README.md

 In the first semester, the subject was web development.
 In it, the basic concepts of web programming were learned, only the basics of HTML, CSS and very little Javascript, so the site is very simple.

-The project is an interactive website with information about recycling, but mainly with a focus on ecopoints (Places where you can deposit material for recycling) in Campinas - São Paulo (City where the college is located)
+The project is an interactive website with information about recycling, but mainly with a focus on ecopoints (Places where you can deposit material for recycling) in Campinas - São Paulo (City where the college is located).

+Also, in this semester we made an app with the same subject- recycling.
+The app is made in app inventor and the apk can be downloaded in site APP tab on the site.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>